charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### COMPATIBILITY WITH OTHER PARADIGMS

-clprolf contains role annotations, in order to stay accessible with common interpretations and usage of classes, and for good understanding of the simu_real_world_obj use.
+clprolf contains role annotations, in order to stay accessible with common interpretations and usage of classes, and for good understanding of the simu_real_obj use.
-The kind of objects simu_real_world_obj and simu_comp_as_worker can be seen as only simu_comp_as_worker, as simu_real_world_obj is finally a specialized simu_comp_as_worker in goal of simulation of the real-world.
+The kind of objects simu_real_obj and simu_comp_as_worker can be seen as only simu_comp_as_worker, as simu_real_obj is finally a specialized simu_comp_as_worker in goal of simulation of the real-world.
 The same reasoning is valid for model_real_world_obj, which are first a kind of "information" object, but an "information" as well.
 So with this observation, we can say that there is only, finally, only simu_comp_as_worker classes(and only "information"), and this aligns with paradigms that do not differenciate classes.
 So we could see that even in clprolf, there is one sort of class or structures, like in classical object oriented programming(as well in procedural paradigm).
-In summary, it's quite like simu_real_world_obj would inherit of simu_comp_as_worker, and as model_real_world_obj would inherit from information, which is quite like regular object vision.
+In summary, it's quite like simu_real_obj would inherit of simu_comp_as_worker, and as model_real_world_obj would inherit from information, which is quite like regular object vision.
 These precisions aims to make a bridge with objects existing paradigms and code.

 ### clprolf IN GENERAL PURPOSE PROGRAMMING

 clprolf could be interesting too for general-purpose, for those who are interested on a simulation vision.
-Indeed, even in system programming, we can easily find simu_real_world_obj as connections, sockets, file, threads, memory and so on.
+Indeed, even in system programming, we can easily find simu_real_obj as connections, sockets, file, threads, memory and so on.

 ### RELATIONSHIPS WITH EXISTING INTERFACES